phpcompose/compose/docs/index.md

 # Compose Documentation

 Welcome to the Compose framework documentation.
-Here you will find everything you need to install the framework, understand how the middleware pipeline works, configure services, and build pages with the built-in Plates view engine.
+Here you will find everything you need to install the framework, understand how the middleware pipeline works, configure services, and build applications around the Pages middleware (the primary feature).

 - [Getting Started](getting-started.md) – Install the package and scaffold a minimal application.
 - [Configuration Reference](configuration.md) – Detailed explanation of the configuration array.